-The IRS phone recording states to expect about a 5 – 10-day turnaround.
+The IRS phone recording states to expect about a 5 to 10-day turnaround.

 Get Your Tax Transcript at the Local IRS Office

 What if one or more of the following happens?
 Online doesn’t work; you can’t wait for mailed transcripts, the lender is getting errors, and closing is fast approaching.
-The last resort (and usually a very quick way) is to visit your local IRS office.
-It is highly recommended to make an appointment by calling the closest IRS office.
-Otherwise, the wait may be long depending on the volume.
+The last resort (and usually a speedy way) is to visit your local IRS office.
+We recommend making an appointment by calling the closest IRS office.
+Otherwise, the wait maybe longer, depending on the volume.
 Especially during tax season!

 Again, remember to bring your tax returns in question with you.
 The IRS agent usually asks questions, and the taxpayer may not know the answer without viewing the return.

 Self Employed Mortgage Loan Tips